titaniummonk/tifw/wesleysteehouwer/content/withoutchaosclub/_index.md

 ---
 <footer>
 <b>Investment Disclaimer</b>: Only invest what you can afford to lose.
 All investments carry inherent risks including the potential loss of principal.
-The Without Chaos Club targets up to 50x returns over 20-year investment horizons, but past performance does not guarantee future results.
+The Without Chaos Club targets superior long-term capital appreciation through concentrated investments in undervalued securities, but past performance does not guarantee future results.
 Investors should carefully consider their risk tolerance and investment objectives before participating in any investment strategy.
 </footer>